talkjs/tutorials/how-to-add-forwarding/how-to-add-forwarding.md

 If you’d rather get started immediately with a working example, check out the How to add forwarding example project on the TalkJS Github.

+**Note:** This example implementation of message forwarding only supports forwarding text-based messages, not messages that are location shares, [voice messages](https://talkjs.com/docs/Features/Message_Features/Voice_Messages/), or [file attachments](https://talkjs.com/docs/Features/Message_Features/File_Sharing/).
+To extend the current functionality to also include forwarding files, see the information on [sending files with the REST API](https://talkjs.com/docs/Reference/REST_API/Messages/#send-a-file).

 ## Contents
 - [Prerequisites](#prerequisites)
 - [Step 1: Add a custom message action for forwarding](#step-1-add-a-custom-message-action-for-forwarding)